William-Leacy/weaver/README.md

 ### User Stories

-- "As a weaver user, I want login to my account and see my past weaved images"
+- "As a weaver user, I want to login to my account and see my past weaved images."
-- "As a weaver user, I want upload my own images for weaving"
+- "As a weaver user, I want to upload my own images for weaving."
-- "As a weaver user, I want weave two images together"
+- "As a weaver user, I want to weave two images together."
-- "As a weaver user, I would to choose differnt weave styles for my images"
+- "As a weaver user, I want to choose different weave styles for my images."
-- "As a weaver user, I want save my created images to my account"
+- "As a weaver user, I want to save my created images to my account."
-- "As a weaver user, I want share my images to social media"
+- "As a weaver user, I want to share my images to social media."
-- "As a weaver user, I want download my created images"
+- "As a weaver user, I want to download my created images."
-- "As a weaver user, I want too see examples of weaved images for inspiration"
+- "As a weaver user, I want to see examples of weaved images for inspiration."

 ## Authors
 William Leacy (Current Author).